You told me that I wasn’t good enough.

 Years pass by, I am finding myself whilst remaining hidden from you.
 I am studying, working, battling…. surviving.

 My son is my sanity, my reason, my rock.
-The law now says that we are safe, we are free, we can breath.
+The law now says that we are safe, we are free, we can breathe.
 You are not allowed near us.
-But the fear will never leave and the law does not understand that.
+But the fear will never leave and the law does not understand that this piece of paper that I hold in my hand serves no security to a woman who has been abused .
+Especially to a woman who’s child had been harmed by the hands of a man.

 Upon regaining a new found strength and life, I unintentionally met a man.
 One that’s compassion is so strong that you can see it in his eyes no matter how hard he tries to shield it.

 Rugged, humorous, impatient yet kind.
-A heart so full that he whole heartedly loved a child that he did not make but applied to the courts and claimed this child as his own without hesitation.
-He proudly gave his new son his own last name.
+A heart so full that he whole heartedly loved a child that he did not make but applied to the courts and claimed this child as his own.
+Without hesitation, he proudly gave his son his own last name.

 I spent previous years chained up in a prison that you created, and then I met this man who stood by me as he helped those chains break free.